Bradford Industrial Museum: Transport

-Most of the space is taken up with several examples of cars and light commercial vans built by the Jowett company of Bradford, Scott motorbikes and Baines bicycles.
+Most of the space in this gallery is taken up with several examples of cars and light commercial vans built by the Jowett company of Bradford, Scott motorbikes and Baines bicycles.
 (Note: Made in Idle, West Yorkshire by Baines, famous for producing the Baines Flying Gate.)
 There is a Wallis & Steevens Advance type Steam Roller no. 7986 that was built in 1928 and owned by Bradford City Council roads department and carries the council crest on the water tanks.

-The Biggest exhibit is a locomotive named Nellie, after Nellie Crane the vicar's wife.
+The biggest exhibit is a locomotive named Nellie, after Nellie Crane the vicar's wife.
 Nellie is an 0-4-0 saddle tank industrial locomotive 1435, one of two built by Hudswell Clarke in Leeds in 1922 for the Esholt sewage works.
 When the works were being built, she carried excavated material, and thereafter coal and construction material, then coal and other materials until 1970 when she was loaned to the Yorkshire Dales Railway Society at Skipton.
 Her size is c.23 × 8 × 11 ft, and she weighs 28 tons.
 The boiler works at 160psi, and she carries 700 gallons in the saddle water tank.
 The cylinders are 40-inch diameter 20-inch stroke operated by Stephenson's open link valve gear.
 A British Railways Crane Wagon is on display outside near the museum gates.

 In the tram shed is the only tramcar left in Bradford, and a Bradford trolleybus.
 The first horse-drawn trams were introduced in 1882, followed by steam trams in 1883 and electric trams in 1898.
 Trolleybuses ran in Bradford from 1911 to 1972.
 There are various models of trams, including no. 237, built in Shipley in 1904, but shown as it was in 1912 with top deck extended and covered to accommodate 38 passengers.
 From 1904 to 1908 this tram travelled between Baildon bridge and Greengates.
 After that, it was transferred to the Great Horton system, then went between Saltaire and Undercliffe.
 However, its routes were limited as it was too tall to pass under the railway bridge at Eccleshill station.